redkite-labs/redkitecms-docs/book/install-redkite-cms.rst

     php app/console generate:bundle

-When prompted by the generate bundle command you should enter your default company and bundle names.
+When prompted by in the Terminal you should enter your default company and bundle names.
 For example RedKite Labs website deploy bundle has been called **RedKiteLabs/WebSiteBundle** where **RedKiteLabs** is the company name and **WebSiteBundle** is the bundle name.

 .. note::

-    RedKite CMS installer proposes by default **Acme** as company name and **WebSiteBundle** as bundle: just enter yours when you are prompted.
+    RedKite CMS installer proposes by default **Acme** as company name and **WebSiteBundle** as bundle:  Enter your company name when prompted.

 Website controller
 ------------------
-Websites routes are handled in production by a single **Controller** which is named **Website** by default.
+In the Production environment Your websites routes will be handled by a single **Controller** which is named **Website** by default.

 You must add this controller to your application to render your website.
-This task is achieved by adding a new controller or by simply modifying the default one added by Symfony.
+This task can be achieved by adding a new controller or simply by modifying the default controller added by Symfony.

 Add the file **WebSiteController.php** inside the Controller folder of your bundle.
 Then open it and add the following code: